Riadz/LudoFX/README.md

 A Ludo Board Game made with javaFX.

-This was my first JavaFX project, made 2 years ago.
+This was my first JavaFX project, made a long time ago.
 So excuse me for the ugly code

 ![1](https://user-images.githubusercontent.com/46753769/73024012-f3eb7900-3e2c-11ea-895b-9a65cdb10af8.jpg)